netdata/netdata/health/REFERENCE.md

 There are two special values you can use:

 - `nan`, for example `$this != nan` will check if the variable `this` is available.
 A variable can be `nan` if the database lookup failed.
-All calculations (i.e. addition, multiplication, etc) with a `nan` result in a `nan`.
+All calculations (i.e. addition, multiplication, etc.) with a `nan` result in a `nan`.

 - `inf`, for example `$this != inf` will check if `this` is not infinite.
 A value or variable can be set to infinite if divided by zero.
-All calculations (i.e. addition, multiplication, etc) with a `inf` result in a `inf`.
+All calculations (i.e. addition, multiplication, etc.) with a `inf` result in a `inf`.

 ### Special use of the conditional operator